CyberHuman-bot/Vexi/README.md

 ## Contributing

-Vilo is open-source and welcomes contributions.
+Vilo is open-source and welcomes contributions to improve the configuration and setup process.

 1. Fork the repository
 2. Create a feature branch